linien-org/linien/README.rst

 Physical setup
 ##############

-Linien aims to be self-explaining.
-The right panel's first tab displays the physical setup, depending on the settings. `See here <https://redpitaya.readthedocs.io/en/latest/_images/Extension_connector.png>`_ for an overview of RP's pins.
+Linien aims to be self-explanatory.
+The first tab of the right panel displays the physical setup, depending on the settings. `See here <https://redpitaya.readthedocs.io/en/latest/_images/Extension_connector.png>`_ for an overview of RP's pins.

 .. image:: explain-pins.png

 Scriptable interface
 ####################

-Linien running on RedPitaya can not only be controlled using the GUI but also by python scripts.
+In addition to the GUI, Linien can also be controlled using python scripts.
+For that purpose, installation via pip is required (see above).

 ..  code-block:: python